Happy Mother’s Day to all the mamas out there. 🌷

 And maybe that’s why this week touched me so deeply.

-Because Dada Hanz, in his own way, showed me:
+Because Dada Hanz, my husband, in his own way, showed me:

 But for a few hours… for a few days… with the resources we worked hard for together… he made me experience what it feels like to be treated softly.